 Rates Justice Campaign

 Thank you to all members, relatives and friends who signed the petition regarding differential rates for retirement villages.
 The petition was presented to the Legislative Council on 14 October 2014 by the Hon.
 E.J.O’Donohue MLC (Eastern Victoria) and “Laid on table”.
 A total of 8,349 signatures was officially recognised.
 Mr. O’Donohue subsequently wrote to confirm that he had presented the petition – Click here to read his letter.
+We are still waiting for a response from the new Minister for Local Government.

 In October 2014 the RRVV President received a letter from the Minister for Local Government in response to an RRVV report on Victorian councils’ treatment of differential rating for retirement villages.
 The President also wrote in September to the Premier about retirement village issues, including the question of differential rates; the response is in the form of letters from three government offices (Click here to read them).